mongodb/specifications/source/retryable-writes/retryable-writes.rst

   errors that meet the following criteria if the retryWrites option is set to true on the client performing the relevant operation:

-  - a server error response with any the following codes:
+  - a mongod or mongos response with any the following error codes in the top-level ``code`` field:

     .. list-table::
       :header-rows: 1